loginov-rocks/bluetooth-terminal/README.md

 Please check out the [Web-Bluetooth-Terminal](https://github.com/loginov-rocks/Web-Bluetooth-Terminal) repository to see implementation details in a real life example.

-## Quick start
+## Quick Start

 ### Install

-You can use the [script](https://github.com/loginov-rocks/bluetooth-terminal/blob/master/src/BluetoothTerminal.js) directly or install it using [npm](https://npmjs.com) and require in your code.
+You can use the [script](https://github.com/loginov-rocks/bluetooth-terminal/blob/main/src/BluetoothTerminal.js) directly or install it using [npm](https://npmjs.com) and require in your code.

 ```sh